vinodbalas/fab-store/src/platforms/sop-navigator/README.md

 ## Example: Cogniclaim

-Cogniclaim is a solution built on SOP Navigator.
+Cogniclaim is a solution built on SOP Executor.
 See `src/apps/cogniclaim/services/ai/platformAdapter.js` for reference.

 ## Platform Components